thunderbird/webext-docs/identities.rst

 .. api-section-annotation-hack:: -- [Added in TB 91]

 Returns the identities of the specified account, or all identities if no account is specified.
 Do not expect the returned identities to be in any specific order.
-Use :ref:`identities.getDefault` to get the default identity of an account.
+Use :ref:`identities.get^default` to get the default identity of an account.

 .. api-header::
    :label: Parameters

    .. api-member::
       :name: [``accountId``]
-      :type: (:ref:`accounts.MailAccountId`, optional)
+      :type: (:ref:`accounts.^mail^account^id`, optional)

 .. api-header::
    :label: Return type (`Promise`_)

    .. api-member::
-      :type: array of :ref:`identities.MailIdentity`
+      :type: array of :ref:`identities.^mail^identity`

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise